-When fulfilling service learning requirements within a community agency, please remember that you are representing Daemen College.
-The College and the agency expect all students will:
+When fulfilling service learning requirements within a community agency, please remember that you are representing Daemen University.
+The University and the agency expect all students will:

 - Be mature, responsible, and exhibit a positive attitude.

 - Be dependable…that means punctuality and regular attendance are important!